An ‘Oughta Do’ List For Kids in South Dakota.

 Crawl a Cave

 The natural opening to Wind Cave is barely big enough for a 12-year-old to squeeze through, but hold on to your hat.
 Wind rushing in and out will blow it off your head.
-In fact, that’s how the world’s fourth-longest cave was discovered.
-Indians knew for centuries about “hole that breathes cool air,” but exploration didn’t begin until 1881.
+In fact, that’s how the world’s sixth-longest cave was discovered.
+Native Americans knew for centuries about “hole that breathes cool air,” but exploration didn’t begin until 1881.
 Jesse and Tom Bingham heard wind howling on a calm day.
 They approached the hole and a gust tossed their cowboy hats across the prairie.

 Jewel, Wind and five other mountain caves are available for tours.
 Wear long pants and a jacket.
 The average temperature, even on a hot summer day, is 50 degrees.